RESEARCH STARTER

 In the 1960s, the liberalization of sexual mores, the emergence of the civil rights movement, and a growing Hispanic filmgoing audience profoundly affected the film industry.
 The classical Hispanic stereotypes were intensified by the explicit sex and violence of the new Westerns.
 Hollywood created new stereotypes such as the Hispanic avenger and youthful Hispanic gang member.
 Notable examples of the gang theme are West Side Story (1961) and The Young Savages (1961); Boulevard Nights (1979) and Colors (1988) treat the topic with more realism.
 Films of this genre usually presented Puerto Rican main characters as gang members involved in violent acts, thus reinforcing the notion that all Hispanics are lawbreakers.

 In the 1970s and 1980s, two parallel phenomena fundamentally altered the position of Hispanics in the film industry.
 Members of the Chicano movement, determined to present their own view of the Chicano experience, began independently to produce and direct documentaries and docudramas, and later, feature films, some of which were aired on television and some supported and distributed by Hollywood.
-Outstanding examples are Alambrista!
+Outstanding examples were Alambrista!
 (1977, Robert M. Young), The Ballad of Gregorio Cortez (1982, Moctesuma Esparza and Robert M. Young), Seguín (1981, Jesús Salvador Treviño), and El Norte (1983, Gregory Nava).

 The second phenomenon, known as “Hispanic Hollywood,” resulted from the greater participation of Latinos as producers and directors in Hollywood films beginning in the 1980s, which was believed to be a result of the pressure exerted on the studios by Hispanic civil rights organizations to open more jobs to Latinos.
 La Bamba (1987), Born in East L.A.
-(1987), The Milagro Beanfield War (1987), and Stand and Deliver (1988) were some or its most successful products.
+(1987), The Milagro Beanfield War (1987), and Stand and Deliver (1988) were some of its most successful products.

 Puerto Rican Films